 Drug and alcohol abuse is difficult to go through, and a woman trying to raise children and battling a substance abuse problem is not a good combination.
-Women only rehabilitation centers provide inpatient care along with the various treatment methodologies to help the addict.
-What is also important is that some women only rehab center's do offer chid care options.
+Women-only rehabilitation centers provide inpatient care along with various treatment methodologies to help the addict.
+What is also important is that some women-only rehab centers do offer child care options.
 This can be in the form of extra beds available for children of addicts, which can make the treatment process easier for a woman who has children, and no one to watch them as she goes through rehabilitation.
-The same circumstances can happen with men, although not as common, but some inpatient drug rehab programs in the country may also offer help for men with children who need care.
+The same circumstances can happen with men, although not as common, some inpatient drug rehab programs in the country may also offer help for men with children who need care.

 Beds for children in residential treatment will often be offered at either short-term or long-term rehab centers in the country.
 This is a specific service and may not be offered at every residential drug rehab center, but within most states, this type of service should be available.
 Unfortunately, there are many parents throughout the United States, who are struggling with substance abuse, and children are often involved.
 Children with parents who are addicts will require proper support, and experts working at inpatient drug rehab centers can provide this for them.
 Many statistics have shown that nearly 12% of American children had lived with a parent or guardian that was dependent on drugs or alcohol.
 Substance abuse can harm children in numerous ways, which does include neglect, increased risk of injuries, and accidents.
 Unfortunately, it is very common for children of an addict to grow up and also battle some type of substance abuse problem later in life.
 Relationships between children and their parents can be repaired, and this can be done through proper therapy.
 Drug rehab centers that offer beds for children while their parents are in treatment can be effective when done properly, but this is often only for women in need who have no one else to look after their kids.